awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Modify.md

    For more information, see the following topics:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Clusters.Modify.html)

    The **Apply Immediately** box applies only to node type and engine version modifications\.
 To apply changes immediately, choose the **Apply Immediately** check box\.
-If this box is not chosen, node type and engine version modifications will be applied during the next maintenance window\.
+If this box is not chosen, node type and engine version modifications are applied during the next maintenance window\.
 Other modifications, such as changing the maintenance window, are applied immediately\.

 1. Choose **Modify**\.